 Experience a real sense of silence as you enter a nearby forest, which opens out onto the vast landscape.
 You may encounter some of the local wildlife such as elk, hare and willow grouse and your knowledgeable local guide will point out any animal tracks within the snow.
-There will be a break for picnic snacks en-route.
+There will be a break for warm drinks en-route.

 Duration: 2 hours

 In Utsjoki, ice fishing is perhaps the most popular winter activity for locals.
 Join an experienced guide and learn the secrets behind this popular Arctic sport.
 You’ll be transferred by snowmobile-pulled sleigh to a nearby frozen lake where your guide will drill holes in the ice using a special drill called ‘kaira’.
 Then, it’s your turn to do some work as you attempt to catch Arctic or Salmon Trout from the icy waters below.
 Whilst you are fishing, your guide will prepare warm drinks over a campfire.

 Duration: 2-3 Hours